 PermitsKhumbu Rural Municipality Permit & Sagarmatha National Park Permit

-• Witness views of the Khumbu Glacier icefall
+• Witness the impressive Khumbu Glacier icefall

 8. Mardi Himal Trek